 Pricing:

-The Starter plan costs $24 per person each month.
+The Starter plan costs $24 per agent each month.
 It includes ticketing in Slack, automations, and basic AI.
-The Professional plan costs $49 per person each month.
-It adds advanced workflows, better SLA tracking, and a customer portal.
+The Professional plan costs $49 per agent each month and includes AI functionality and credits.
+It adds advanced workflows, SLA tracking, and a customer portal.
 Enterprise plans and more AI features are available for larger teams.
+Users with low ticket volume and high Agent count can also pick Usage (ie. Ticket or Channel) based pricing.
+Unlike other solutions, ClearFeed offers an AI pack starting at only $20/month for Starter plans to adopt AI Answer Bots.

 ClearFeed works inside Slack.
 It does not make your team use a separate tool.
 It organizes your chats, reduces noise, and automatically sorts requests.
 This helps your team handle more work without scaling chaos.
 Try it for free for 14 days and see how it can help streamline your support workflow in Slack.